 Located between Paraga and Kavos bays, about 20 minutes south of Mykonos town.
 Book a table for a beautiful organic, farm-to-table Mediterranean meal accompanied by a fresh cocktail or two at Scorpios.
 Communal tables act as the heart of the open air restaurant.
 Design elements pop from each of the spaces around Scorpios, from the restaurant to the terrace or the house.
 You’ll want to recreate each when you get back home.
 A small cluster of rustic beach cabanas await on the water’s edge so you can sleep or swim off your meal afterwards.
 Get your hotel to book you in before you drive out.
 This is a popular spot.

 Buddha Bar Beach | Santa Marina Mykonos, Ornos Beach

 The private beach at Santa Marina Mykonos is an idyllic place to spend the day.
 Join guests of Santa Marina Mykonos at the beach club for the day by requesting a booking.
 A chair at the exclusive club will set you back about 100 euros per day.
 Settle in to the sand, grab a casual meal or cocktails direct from the bar or reserve a table at the restaurant for dinner.

-What to Do Around Mykonos
+What to Do in Mykonos